Access4all/adg/pages/examples/tables/responsive/_examples/table-with-smaller-elements-in-narrow-view/README.md

 ---
-title: "Table with smaller elements in narrow view"
+title: 'Table with smaller elements in narrow view'
 compatibility:
   Keyboard only:
     status: pass